-W3+ (Waterloo Womxn + Nonbinary Wednesdays) is a gathering (and mailing list) of womxn and nonbinary grad students, post-docs, staff and faculty that meets on the last Wednesday of each month.
+W3+ (Waterloo Womxn + Nonbinary Wednesdays) is a community of womxn and nonbinary grad students, post-docs, staff and faculty.

 The purpose of W3+ is to foster a social and support network among womxn and nonbinary members of the UW community.
 The group offers a safe space to discuss issues, provides a place to present university research, and raises awareness about gender and sexuality at the university both as a workplace and as a place for intellectual engagement.